-In this article, we round up and analyse all the clues, hints and speculation about macOS 10.13, 2017's update to the Mac operating system, including macOS 10.13's release date in the UK, its codename, and the new features we expect it to bring to the Mac.
+In this article, we round up and analyse all the clues, hints and speculation about macOS 10.13, 2017's update to the Mac operating system, including macOS 10.13's release date in the UK, its possible name (which will apparently start with an M), and the new features we expect it to bring to the Mac.
 We also include our wishlist of new features that we hope to see in the new macOS update later this year.

 When is macOS 10.13 coming out?

 Apple is fairly predictable when it comes to macOS updates.
 Each year it unveils the new version of macOS (or, before 2016, Mac OS X) at WWDC in June.
 So you can safely put your money on macOS 10.13 making its first public appearance at WWDC 2017 this June.

 Here's our expected release schedule for macOS 10.13:

 - 5 June 2017: macOS 10.13 unveiled at WWDC 2017.
 Apple demonstrates new features and announces name of new OS.
 First developer beta released to devs.

 - July 2017: First public beta released.
 Developer beta continues to receive updates.
 (Read how to get on the latest public beta here).